Programs and Services

 If you are a victim of crime, Victims' Rights have been set out in two pieces of legislation.

-The Canadian Victims' Bill of Rights (CVBR) External link, opens in a new windowwww.Canada.ca/victims is an Act for the recognition of Victims' Rights at the federal level, providing statutory rights to information, protection, participation and restitution.
+The Canadian Victims' Bill of Rights (CVBR) www.Canada.ca/victims is an Act for the recognition of Victims' Rights at the federal level, providing statutory rights to information, protection, participation and restitution.

 The Victims of Crime Act (VOCA)

-Further information about the criminal justice system and resources can be found at JusticeBC (External link, opens in a new windowwww.justicebc.ca).
+Further information about the criminal justice system and resources can be found at JusticeBC (www.justicebc.ca).

 For additional information or assistance please contact 604-532-3214